Sitaramdas Omkarnath: Birth and childhood

-In 1896, his birth mother Mallyabati Devi passed away, leaving infant Prabodh, then all of four years old, in the care of his extended family.
-Father Pranhari soon remarried a much younger Giribala Devi - aged barely 10–11 years at that time; who went on to dedicate her entire life till death, at the service of this family and raising her foster children as her own, esp Prabodh being the youngest.
-Father Pranhari later passed away in 1912.
+In 1896, his birth mother Mallyabati Devi died, leaving infant Prabodh, then four years old, in the care of his extended family.
+Father Pranhari remarried a much younger Giribala Devi, aged 10 to 11 years at that time; who went on to dedicate her life till death, at the service of this family and raising her foster children as her own, Prabodh being the youngest.
+Pranhari died in 1912.

 Education

-Omkarnath attended a village school but then determined that Dasarathidev Yogeswar of Digsui village should be his guru.Though he was admitted to the Bandel Church School for a quite of time to pursue Western Education, he left that school for is earnest interest in Indian Sankritised Education system.
-Thereafter he studied at Yogeswar's house, where he undertook daily chores as well as spiritual education.
+Omkarnath attended a village school but then determined that Dasarathidev Yogeswar of Digsui village should be his guru.Though he was admitted to the Bandel Church School to pursue Western Education, he left that school for his interest in Indian Sankritised Education system.
+Thereafter, he studied at Yogeswar's house, where he undertook daily chores as well as spiritual education.
 In 1918, Probodh was meditating at about midnight when he visualised the god Shiva along with the Durga, the Divine Mother.

 Later, Omkarnath saw his previous birth on the day of Saraswati puja.
-Through this he came to believe that he was a famous worshipper of the goddess Kali in previous life.
+Through this he came to believe that he was a worshipper of the goddess Kali in his previous life.

 Spiritual quest

-Guru Dasarathidev had named him Sitaram, the name Omkarnath was a divine revelation which was later formally conferred by Swami Dhruvananda Giri.
+Guru Dasarathidev had named him Sitaram, the name Omkarnath was a divine revelation which was later conferred by Swami Dhruvananda Giri.
 Thus, Probodh came to be known as Sitaramdas Omkarnath.
-He had heard the Hare Krishna MahaMantra as a Divine Sound during his austere meditation in a cave at Ramashram, Dumurdaha, Hooghly.
+He had heard the Hare Krishna MahaMantra as a divine sound during his meditation in a cave at Ramashram, Dumurdaha, Hooghly.
 Later, he heard a divine voice say "O Sage, dive in".
 Still Sitaram was not ready for giving spiritual initiation to masses, and he waited for direct command.
 At Puri, Orissa, Sitaram visualised Jagannath in a halo and Jagannath gave the instruction — "Go, Go, Go and give the Name".
 Thereafter, Sitaram started spreading the Lord's name on a mass scale.